What jobs can you get with a performing arts degree?

 The majority of professionals in the industry work within the context of short-term or freelance contracts moving between different jobs and different fields.
 Due to the way the industry works, many opportunities come from word of mouth rather than job advertisements.
 Jobs can be found through networking, attending auditions, collaborating with other artists or even putting on your own shows.

 Salaries depend largely on the type of role and the size of production and are enormously difficult to calculate.
-A theatre actor's wage, for instance, depends largely on the size of the theatre and could earn anywhere between £380 and £1,000 a week.
-A performing arts teacher could equally earn between £27,000 and £40,000 depending on level and school area.
+A theatre actor's wage, for instance, depends largely on the size of the theatre.

 Many now famous actors and actresses across the world studied an area of performing arts at university.
-Kristin Chenoweth, an American actress and singer with credits in musical theatre, film and television and a Tony Award under her belt, attended Oklahoma City University.
-Moreover Andrew James Matfin – better known as Jamie Bell – is an English actor and dancer who rose to prominence for his debut role in Billy Elliot for which he won the BAFTA for Best Actor in a Leading Role.
-He studied performing arts classes at his local franchise of Stagecoach Theatre Arts.
+Kristin Chenoweth, an American actress and singer with credits in musical theatre, film and television and a Tony Award under her belt, attended Yale University and Tom Hanks studied theatre at California State University.

-Dame Judi Dench, who graduated with first-class honours in the subject, and comedians Matt Lucas, David Walliams and Dawn French also studied performing arts.
+Comedians Matt Lucas and David Walliams also studied performing arts at the University of Bristol.
 But, even for those who don't make it on to the stage or big screen, a performing arts degree can open doors to equally rewarding roles.

 The Duchess of Sussex, Meghan Markle also studied theatre at Northwestern University before becoming a successful actress and then becoming UK royalty.